gha-utilities/sass-build/README.md

   "&#x1F3D7; What is needed prior to making use of this repository"

-Access to GitHub Actions if using on GitHub, or Docker knowhow if utilizing privately.
+Access to GitHub Actions if using on GitHub, or manually assigning environment variables prior to running `npm test`.

 ___